eclipxe13/engineworks-progress-status/README.md

 ## EngineWorks\ProgressStatus\Progress

-This is a basic implementation of the `ProgressInterface`interface ready to use.
+This is a basic implementation of the `ProgressInterface` interface ready to use.
 It will notify to all the observer on any change.

-You can use this class as a template to set different ways to notify, just override the shouldNotifyChange method according to your specific needs.
+You can use this class as a template to set different ways to notify, just override the `shouldNotifyChange` method according to your specific needs.

 ## EngineWorks\ProgressStatus\ProgressByRatio

-This is a specialized progress (extending `Progress` class) that notify only when the radio (value vs total) is modified, With a ratio of 0.01 it will not update more than 100 times.
+This is a specialized progress (extending `Progress` class) that notify only when the radio (`value` vs `total`) is modified.
+With a ratio of 0.01 it will not update more than 100 times.
 If you want to notify every 5%, set the ratio to 0.05.

 ## PHP Support